-Institutional issues.
 Many of the policy proposals in the previous section imply institutional changes.
-They envisage an expansion of the authority granted to both ESMA and the ESRB, and the creation of new EU-level bodies, which may be needed to ensure adequate independence and/or specialised expertise (for example for the oversight of audit firms).
+They envisage an expansion of the authority granted to both ESMA and the ESRB, and the creation of new EU-level bodies, which may be needed to ensure adequate independence and/or specialized expertise (eg for the oversight of audit firms).